 4 – Dress Cool

-We don’t mean the kind of “cool” such as awesome… but COOL as in light clothing.
+We don’t mean the kind of “cool,” such as awesome… but COOL, as in light clothing.
 Although, if you can combine both cool (awesome) and cool (light wear) – then more power to you!
 Seriously though, we suggest a wardrobe that consists of the Dri-FIT type clothing such as breathable shorts, shirts, socks, and hats.
 Think light colors as well, as dark colors absorb the sun’s rays rather than reflect it.
-When it’s so hot, you can’t tell the difference in body sweat and Splash Mountain water, you’ll be thankful you are wearing light clothing to cool down and dry off faster.
+When it’s so hot, you can’t tell the difference in body sweat and Kali River Rapids water, and you’ll be thankful you are wearing light clothing to cool down and dry off faster.

 5 – Know Where to Go